 How to Add Scroll Effect in WordPress

 Scroll animations make WordPress pages more engaging by revealing elements as visitors scroll down.
 You do not need to be a developer to add them.
-A plugin, your theme’s built-in settings, or a small CSS snippet can each get the job done.
-This guide covers all three approaches so you can pick what fits your site.
+Whether you use a dedicated plugin, your theme’s built-in settings, Elementor’s Motion Effects, or a CSS-plus-JavaScript snippet, there is an approach for every setup and every skill level.
+This guide covers all four methods so you can pick the right fit for your site.

 * This button will show the rest of the post and open up an offer from a vendor